vaibhavkantmishra/Project_3-Kafka/README.md

 ## Technologies Used

-* Kafka 2.13
+     Kafka 2.13
-* Spark 2.4.5
+     Spark 2.4.5

-[Kafka Python API](https://github.com/dpkp/kafka-python) is used to interact with kafka cluster.
-PySpark is used to write the spark streaming jobs.
+## FEATURES
+    1: Real-Time Data is evaluated.
+    2: we get to know about kafka producer and consumer apart from SparkStreaming
+    3: This Gives the features about the messaging backend Algorithm that how it works.

-## Execute the Application
+## Execution of the Application

 Assuming Kafka and Spark of appropriate version is installed, the following commands are used to run the application.